peterkuma/masters-thesis/chapters/08_conclusion.md

 (90 % confidence interval) at noon,
 but this value was considerably less at other times of the day (with less incoming solar radiation) and scaled with the length of the shortwave intermittency period.
-A typical tooth-like pattern was observed in time series, indicating that with the start of a new intermittency period (when gaseous optical thickness is fully calculated), there is a strong reduction in error.
+A typical ‘tooth-like’ pattern was observed in time series, indicating that with the start of a new intermittency period (when gaseous optical thickness is fully calculated), there is a strong reduction in error.